ludovictuccio/Mediscreen_Abernathy_Reports/README.md

 ## Trigger terms file:

-- The file is available in /src/main/resources .
-This file contains all terms to search in patient's notes to determine diabete risks for reports.
+- The file is available in **'/src/main/resources'** .
+This file contains all terms to search in patient's notes to determine diabete assessments for reports.

-- If you want to add or modify thi file, **you must add terms without accents**, this to ignore accents while searching process.
+- If you want to add or modify this file, **you must add terms without accents** to ignore accents while searching process.

 ## To run microservice: